tarcinapp/entity-persistence-gateway/readme.md

 At its core is the **Entity Persistence Service**, an easily adaptable REST-based backend application built on the [Loopback 4](https://loopback.io) framework.
 This service utilizes on a schemaless MongoDB database to provide a scalable and highly adaptable data persistence layer.
 Offering a generic data model with predefined fields such as `id`, `name`,  `kind`, `lastUpdateDateTime`, `creationDateTime`, `ownerUsers` and [more](#programming-conventions), it effortlessly adapts to diverse use cases.

-The integration with the **Entity Persistence Gateway** empowers users to implement enhanced validation, authentication, authorization, and rate-limiting functionalities, ensuring a secure and efficient environment.
-Leveraging the power of **Redis**, the application seamlessly manages distributed locks, enabling robust data synchronization and rate limiting.
-Furthermore, the ecosystem includes the **Open Policy Agent (OPA)** to enforce policies, safeguarding your application against unauthorized access and ensuring compliance with your security and operational requirements.
-These policies, combined with the entire suite of components, form a cohesive and powerful ecosystem, paving the way for efficient and secure microservice development.
+The integration with the **Entity Persistence Gateway** empowers users to implement enhanced validation, authentication, authorization, and rate-limiting functionalities.
+Leveraging the power of **Redis**, the application seamlessly manages distributed locks and rate limiting.
+Furthermore, the ecosystem includes the [Open Policy Agent (OPA](https://www.openpolicyagent.org)) to enforce policies, safeguarding your application against unauthorized access and ensuring compliance with your security and operational requirements.

 Here is an example request and response to the one of the most basic endpoint: `/generic-entities`:
 <p align="left">
   <img src="./doc/img/request-response.png" alt="Sample request and response">